Guest Speakers Provide Context at Arts Umbrella Architecture Intensive

 Ekaterina Dovjenko is a designer, researcher, and curator at Google’s R+D Lab for the Built Environment, where she investigates emerging technologies within architecture, engineering, and construction.

 Jordan Evans is a music producer who’s worked with major artists including Jay Z, Eminem, Drake, Childish Gambino, and more.
 While at school, Jordan specialized in the acoustics of space and worked with architecture firms that specialized in recording and broadcast studios.

-Thank you to all of our visiting architects
+Thank you to all of our visiting architects and program lead

 - Marianne Amodio, MA+HG